Like most brands these days, Diageo has jumped on the Game of thrones bandwagon and brought out eight select bottlings to celebrate its eighth series.

 The finish is bold, with notes of caramel and grains to end.

-A 14 Year Old Clynlish dram that represents the Tyrell family, who are known for their wealth and nobility.
+A 14 Year Old Clynlish dram that represents the Tyrell family in the Game of Thrones Whisky range, who are known for their wealth and nobility.

 It opens with bright, fresh notes of exotic fruit and tart berries.
 The flavours are lively and juicy.